 Our self-harm treatment approach

-Our approach to treating those who self-harm combines individualised programmes with treatments based on current clinical evidence.
-A number of therapeutic treatments are available for self-harm.
-Counselling can help you reach your feelings, address past problems and help you manage your feelings and problems in a different way in the future.
-CBT takes a practical approach to look at what happens just before you self-harm, encouraging you to keep a diary of self-harming episodes and finding other channels for your feelings.
+Counselling can help reach feelings, address past problems and help manage your feelings and problems in a different way in the future.
+Cognitive Behavioural Therapy, known as CBT, takes a practical approach to look at what happens just before self-harm, encouraging to keep a diary of self-harming episodes.